christianThardy/christianThardy.github.io/llms-mental-health.md

 <img src="https://github.com/christianThardy/Logistic-Regression/assets/29679899/3067b800-2eba-4a89-86db-7d83343ae217">
 </p>

 ...and then we have `assess_further`.
 The sentiment here has declined, but it also begins to level over time.
 So more text became ambiguous as time went on.
+But the trend is downward, indicating less and less ambiguity over time.
 <p align="center">
 <img src="https://github.com/christianThardy/Logistic-Regression/assets/29679899/06020dc8-23a1-4e86-aef7-277a324f9c61">
 </p>

 Besides looking at function words to determine levels of emotionality, we were also interested in which content words were used and how they would be classified at a high level.
-A few function words leaked into this plot, but when looking at users individually, we could see lots of words associated to negative emotions properly picking up the `seek_help` label in the context the words are used, interestingly there is overlap with the `is_fine` label.
+A few function words leaked into this plot, but when looking at users individually, we could see lots of words associated to negative emotions properly picking up the `seek_help` label in the context that words are being used, interestingly there is overlap with the `is_fine` label.
 <p align="center">
 <img src="https://github.com/christianThardy/Logistic-Regression/assets/29679899/d2dfd994-e49c-4742-bece-59ca134e875c">
 </p>